-Polypropylene is known for being both lightweight and extremely rugged, but can have different textures, or tacticities, depending on which polymerization process is used to create it.
+Polypropylene is known for being both lightweight and extremely rugged, but can have different textures, or “tacticities” (the singular is “tacticity,” meaning how the macromolecule is arranged).
+That depends on which polymerization process is used to create it.
 Isotactic polypropylene is formulated with all methyl group atoms attached to one side of its atomic chain, which creates a rigid polymer.
-On the other end of the spectrum you’ll find rubbery-textured atactic polypropylene, whose elastomeric qualities come from the methyl group atoms located on both sides of its atomic chain.
+On the other end of the spectrum, you’ll find rubbery-textured atactic polypropylene.
+Its elastomeric qualities come from the methyl group atoms located on both sides of its atomic chain.

-Polypropylene, which can be used as either a molded plastic or a fiber, can tolerate higher temperatures (up to 160°C, or 320°F) without melting, and it doesn’t absorb water.
+Polypropylene, which can be used as either a molded plastic or a fiber, doesn’t absorb water and can tolerate higher temperatures (up to 160°C, or 320°F) without melting.
 Although polypropylene can easily be manufactured in a wide variety of colors, the material is completely clear when it’s biaxially oriented (biaxially oriented polypropylene is also known as BOPP).

-Because polypropylene is highly fatigue-resistant and can stand up to continuous flexing, it’s used to make most of the “living hinges” you’ll find on the market (think flip-top plastic caps on ketchup bottles, shampoo and toothpaste, or the snap-open lids on Tic-tac dispensers).
-Polypropylene is very resistant to acids, bases, and other harsh chemical solvents, and since it’s also nonconductive, it can often be used as a dielectric.
+Because polypropylene is highly fatigue-resistant and can stand up to continuous flexing, it’s used to make most of the “living hinges” you’ll find on the market (think flip-top plastic caps on ketchup bottles, shampoo and toothpaste or the snap-open lids on candy dispensers).
+Polypropylene is very resistant to acids, bases, and other harsh chemical solvents.
+Since it’s also nonconductive, it can often be used as a dielectric.

 Given its versatility and outstanding performance, polypropylene appears as a mind-boggling array of products that span just about every industry or field of interest imaginable.
 Here are just a few examples of the polypropylene-based products that are available today:

-- Medical Supplies and Surgical Components: Polypropylene can endure the high temperatures of an autoclave, so it’s often used to make medical instruments and supplies that need to stand up to heat sterilization.
-And because it’s non-absorbable and rarely rejected by the human body, polypropylene is also used in some surgical sutures, and is the material of choice for hernia repair and prevention patches.
+- • Medical Supplies and Surgical Components: Polypropylene can endure the high temperatures of an autoclave, so it’s often used to make medical instruments and supplies that need to stand up to heat sterilization.
+And because it’s non-absorbable and rarely rejected by the human body, polypropylene is also used in some surgical sutures.
+It is the material of choice for hernia repair and prevention patches.

-- Athletic Apparel and Military Cold-Weather Gear: When spun into fiber form and used as a clothing material, polypropylene excels when it comes to extreme temperatures.
-With its superior wicking ability, polypropylene spares athletes in warm climates from the discomfort of perspiration-soaked clothing, but at the same time has the ability to insulate and regulate the body temperatures of military personnel and outdoor sportsmen who require protection against cold weather.
+- • Athletic Apparel and Military Cold-Weather Gear: When spun into fiber form and used as a clothing material, polypropylene excels when it comes to extreme temperatures.
+With its superior wicking ability, polypropylene spares athletes in warm climates from the discomfort of perspiration-soaked clothing.
+At the same time, it can insulate and regulate the body temperatures of military personnel and outdoor sportsmen who require protection against cold weather.